-- 1. Plug the power cord of your PC to an electrical outlet. - 2.
-Use either one of the two sets of special function keys on your keyboard to play audio CDs.
-These keys only function as indicated if you enabled the Instant Music item in BIOS.
+- 1. Plug the power cord of your PC to an electrical outlet. - Use either one of the two sets of special function keys on your keyboard to play audio CDs.
+These keys function as indicated only if you enable the Instant Music item in BIOS.